-- Investigate potential impacts to marine mammal migratory patterns from large offshore wind farms both during the construction phase, during normal operations, and during decommissioning. - Directly engage with the fishing community at this stage in the process before further decisions are made, to incorporate and quantify their fishing knowledge of their fishing grounds for fishing effort, economic value, displacement effects of past, present and future fishing. - Conduct a coastwide cumulative effects analysis of the totality of wind energy areas on fisheries, fishing communities, and impacts of domestic seafood production (including portside fishery-related facilities and services) at various scales. - Assess the full effect of wind energy areas on fishing by incorporating the effect of spatial fishing regulations (past and present) on the distribution of fishing effort, historic logbook data (prior to spatial fishing regulations).
-Fisheries research and survey routes should be among the criteria at this stage in the process that eliminate areas from further consideration as wind energy farms. - Consult with NMFS Northwest and Southwest Fisheries Science Centers to better identify fishing location choices in the region and the potential effects of wind farm installations on small fishing businesses, seafood processors and the port businesses that rely on the seafood industry.
+- Directly engage with the fishing community at this stage in the process before further decisions are made, to incorporate and quantify their fishing knowledge of their fishing grounds for fishing effort, economic value, displacement effects of past, present and future fishing. - Conduct a coastwide cumulative effects analysis of the totality of wind energy areas on fisheries, fishing communities, and impacts to domestic seafood production (including portside fishery-related facilities and services). - Assess the full effect of wind energy areas on fishing by incorporating the effect of spatial fishing regulations (past and present) on the distribution of fishing effort, using historic logbook data (prior to spatial fishing regulations).
+Fisheries research and survey routes should be among the criteria at this stage in the process to assess impacts resulting from OSW planning and development - Consult with NMFS Northwest and Southwest Fisheries Science Centers to better identify fishing location choices in the region and the potential effects of wind farm installations on small fishing businesses, seafood processors and the port businesses that rely on the seafood industry.